 Attach the funnel to the opening of the bag’s base using tape

-If available, grab a table tall enough to be above the funnel and place the sand on top (otherwise, you’ll have to hold the bag of sand while pouring)
+If available, grab a table tall enough to be above the funnel and place the sand for punching bag on top (otherwise, you’ll have to hold the bag of sand while pouring)